YinHk-Notes/C-Sharp-cheatsheet/cheatsheet/Members.md

 **The set accessor:**

 <aside>
 📌 a method whose return type is [void](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/void).
-It uses an **implicit parameter called value**, whose type is the type of the property.
+It uses an implicit parameter called value, whose type is the type of the property.
 </aside>